 If you plan to take the vehicle to a service center for repair, DO NOT erase the codes from the vehicle's computer.
-If the codes are erased, valuable information that might help the technician troubleshoot the problem will also be erased.
+If the codes are erased. valuable information that might help the technician troubleshoot the problem will also be erased.

-- 2. Turn the ignition ON.
-DO NOT start the engine. - Press and release the ERASE button.
-A confirmation message shows on the LCD display. - If you are sure you want to proceed, use the UP and DOWN buttons, as necessary, to highlight YES, then press the ENTER button to continue. - Erase DTCs
+- 1. Connect the Scan Tool to the vehicle's DLC.
+Press the ENTER 🕘 button to continue. - 2.
+Turn the ignition ON.
+DO NOT start the engine. - 3.
+Press and release the ERASE Dutton.
+A confirmation message shows on the LCD display. - If you are sure you want to proceed, use the UP (a) and DOWN (a) buttons, as necessary, to highlight YES, then press the ENTER @ button to continue.